-Biography (family tree)
+Scientific biography (family tree)

 I was born in 1977 in Turin, Italy.

 From 1996 to 2001 I studied Medical Biotechnology at University of Turin, in Italy.
-After graduating, I moved at the IMP in Vienna (Austria) where I worked as graduate student in Barry Dickson‘s laboratory, studying development of the nervous system in the embryo of Drosophila melanogaster (2002-2006).
+After graduating, I moved at the IMP in Vienna (Austria) where I worked as a graduate student in Barry Dickson‘s laboratory, studying the development of the nervous system in the embryo of Drosophila melanogaster (2002-2006).

 From September 2006 to July 2009, I was a post-doc in the laboratory for research on sleep and consciousness with Chiara Cirelli and Giulio Tononi.

-et al., 2017, Regulation of sleep homeostasis by sexual arousal, Elife, Vol:6, ISSN:2050-084X
+et al., 2017, Regulation of sleep homeostasis by sexual arousal., Elife, Vol:6, ISSN:2050-084X

 Gilestro GF, 2012, Video tracking and analysis of sleep in Drosophila melanogaster, Nature Protocols, Vol:7, ISSN:1754-2189, Pages:995-1007